AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_PersistedGrant.md

 # PersistedGrant

 Persisted Grants such as refresh tokens or authorization codes are used
-            by OCS to maintain some state about User authentication with regards to a Client.
+            by OSIsoft Cloud Services to maintain some state about User authentication with regards to a Client.
 For instance, refresh tokens, which are issued to Hybrid clients, make it possible to determine when the Client can be issued a new access token on behalf of the User without the users themselves being present.